darrenldl/blockyarchive/README.md

 [Rsbx specs](RSBX_SPECS.md)

 ## Contributions
 Contributions are welcome.
-Note that by submitting contributions, you agree to license your work under the same license used by this project(3-Clause BSD).
+Note that by submitting contributions, you agree to license your work under the same license used by this project(MIT).

 ## Acknowledgement
 I would like to thank [Marco](https://github.com/MarcoPon) (official SeqBox author) for discussing and clarifying aspects of his project, and also providing of test data during development of osbx.